 Kobayashi Issa was one of Japan's most prolific poets (learn more).
 He left in his journals over twenty thousand one-breath poems—then called haikai but today known as haiku.
-This website presents 10,000 of Issa's haiku in a searchable archive.
-Enjoy...
+This website presents over 12,000 of Issa's haiku in a searchable archive.

 More search options available with the Advanced Search.
 Search for keywords in the English translation, the rômaji transcription, or in the comments.

-Random haiku Don't have time to read 10,000 poems by Issa at this moment?
+Random haiku Don't have time to read 12,000+ poems by Issa at this moment?
 How about just one?.

-...sales of which help pay for the continued commercial-free hosting of this website!
+...sales of which help pay for the continued commercial-free hosting of this website.

-Issa's Best: A Translator's Selection of Master Haiku presents over 1,200 of my favorite poems from the online archive of 10,000.
-These most exquisite, evocative and inspiring haiku are arranged in seasonal order from New Year's Day to the year's end.
-The book also includes an introduction to Issa's life and poetry.
-Available in paperback ($9.99) and as an e-book for Kindle and Nook ($2.99).
+Issa's Best: A Translator's Selection of Master Haiku presents over 1,200 evocative and inspiring haiku arranged in seasonal order—including an introduction to Issa's life and poetry.
+Available in paperback and as an e-book.

 About this website The Kobayashi Issa website was launched in May, 2000.
 It was created at Xavier University of Louisiana as a rich media project sponsored by the Center for the Advancement of Teaching.